FLIP Price Reaches $0.0122 on Top Exchanges (FLP)

 According to CryptoCompare, “Gameflip is marketplace where gamers can buy and sell digital goods.
 Established in 2014, Gameflip will now leverage blockchain technology to provide a transparent, safe, and frictionless infrastructure for buying and selling of digital goods among gamers, allowing them to own and securely store their digital goods on the blockchain.
 FLIP is an ERC20 token used as the main currency in the Gameflip platform. “

-It is usually not presently possible to buy alternative cryptocurrencies such as FLIP directly using U.S. dollars.
-Investors seeking to trade FLIP should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+It is usually not presently possible to buy alternative cryptocurrencies such as FLIP directly using US dollars.
+Investors seeking to acquire FLIP should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy FLIP using one of the exchanges listed above.

 Receive News & Updates for FLIP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FLIP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.